Beware of the smart device: Ways to stay private and safe

-NEW YORK — Did someone invite a spy into your home over the holidays?
+NEW YORK (AP) — Did someone invite a spy into your home over the holidays?
 Maybe so, if a friend or family member gave you a voice-controlled speaker or some other smart device.

 It’s easy to forget, but everything from internet-connected speakers with voice assistants such as Amazon’s Alexa to television sets with built-in Netflix can be always listening — and sometimes watching, too.
 As with almost all new technology, installing such devices means balancing privacy risks with the conveniences they offer.